-Generally, you cannot get access to exchange without a brokerage account.
-Thus, it is impossible to put stocks before would-be buyers without such an account.
+Generally, you cannot access an exchange without a brokerage account.
+Thus, putting stocks before would-be buyers without such an account is impossible.

-Therefore, to sell stocks without a broker, you will need to locate the transfer agent of the company that issues the stock.
-To explain, the transfer agent has the legal power to sell the stock and access to an exchange or a brokerage account.
+Therefore, to sell stocks without a broker, you will need to locate the company’s transfer agent that issues the stock.
+To explain, the transfer agent has the legal power to sell the stock and access an exchange or a brokerage account.

 You can usually locate the transfer agent handling a stock by going to the investor relations section of a company’s website.
 There should be a direct link to the transfer agent on the company’s website.

 How to Sell Stocks with a Transfer Agent?

 On the positive side, a transfer agent will handle all the details of selling the stock.
 On the negative side, a transfer agent usually charges a higher fee than a brokerage.
-Hence, you will often make more money by selling shares through a brokerage account.
+Hence, selling shares through a brokerage account often makes more money.

 Additionally, a transfer agent can take several days or longer to sell a stock and send you the money.
-Therefore, you could use a brokerage account if you need to sell shares fast.
+Therefore, you could use a brokerage account to sell shares quickly.

 Fortunately, online brokerages like TD Ameritrade or Charles Schwab will let you set up accounts fast.
 On the other hand, you will need to meet all the requirements of online brokers.

-Given these circumstances, it is not a good idea to buy stocks without a broker if you might need to cash shares out quickly.
-Additionally, you should always ask how to sell stocks when you buy shares directly.
+Given these circumstances, buying stocks without a broker is not a good idea if you might need to cash shares out quickly.
+Additionally, it would be best always to ask how to sell stocks when buying shares directly.

-How Can I Sell Stock Without a Broker Through a Direct Purchase Plan?
+How To Sell Stocks Through a Direct Purchase Plan?

 Conversely, it is easy to sell stocks through a direct purchase plan.
 Typically, you only need to notify the plan’s administrator you want to sell the stock to unload shares.